 Having little ones, we love day trips, especially ones that are off the beaten track.
 Things that are unique and fun, but are also less busy than a lot of the more publicized venues.
 Instead of keeping this list of unique attractions across Ontario to myself, I’m sharing it so you can have a great time, too!
 Whether you’re planning a family trip or you’re a local looking to keep the gang entertained, here are the best things to do with kids in Ontario.

 Remember to check online before you go for any promos, coupons or other discounts to maximize your savings.
 Attractions Ontario is a great site for discounts & coupons on various activities throughout Ontario!
 Off we go…

-Windsor Sculpture Park in Windsor – Touring this year round attraction will leave you in awe as you explore the sculptured animals, dinosaurs and contemporary works of art in this outdoor environment.
+Windsor Sculpture Park in Windsor – Touring this year-round attraction will leave you in awe as you explore the sculptured animals, dinosaurs and contemporary works of art in this outdoor environment.
 And the best part?
 Admission is free to all!

 Stones ‘N Bones in Sarnia – You and the kids can explore this exhibition of everything from dinosaurs to gemstones to butterflies and mounted wildlife.
 You will find artifacts, RCMP memorabilia and a host of other things.
-Enjoy the museum scavenger hunt that can printed off ahead of time from home and then put into action upon arrival!
-Admission for adults is $6 and $3 for children under 12yrs of age.
+Enjoy the museum scavenger hunt that can be printed off ahead of time from home and then put into action upon arrival!
+Admission for adults is $6 and $3 for children under 12 years of age.

 Storybook Gardens in London – This attraction has been around since 1958 and has something for everyone.
-Its beautiful gardens are surrounded by a number of activities for kids 2yrs and up.
-The admission price per person 2yrs and over is $7.25 each.
+Its beautiful gardens are surrounded by a number of activities for kids 2 years and up.
+The admission price per person 2 years and over is $7.25 each.
 Children under 2 are free.
 (Off times are cheaper!)
 Admission covers all the playground structures, trampoline, the mini village, Old McDonald’s Farm, the splash pad and a myriad of other interactive play areas.
 There are carnival type rides there as well, which are not included in the entrance fee.
 Tickets for the rides are $2 each and each ride takes 1 ticket.
 Check ahead to make sure that rides are open the day you plan to go.
 During winter months, their little creek is used as a skating trail!

 WEST GREATER TORONTO AREA